General Rules: Focus on Modesty and Comfort

 - Use a backpack or cross-body bag for hands-free carrying of essentials like water and maps.

-- Added insight: In rural villages, blending in with salwar kameez or kurtas can lead to more authentic experiences and photo ops with locals.
+- In rural villages, blending in with salwar kameez or kurtas can lead to more authentic experiences and photo ops with locals.

 India’s trails, from Himalayan treks to Western Ghats hikes, demand functional gear for variable weather.